spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-jitsi.md

 ## (Optional) Enable Gravatar

 In the default Jisti Meet configuration, gravatar.com is enabled as an avatar service.
 This results in third party request leaking data to gravatar.
-Since element already sends the url of configured Matrix avatars to Jitsi, we disabled gravatar.
+Since Element clients already send the url of configured Matrix avatars to Jitsi, we disabled gravatar.

 To enable Gravatar set: